aminnj/redis-htcondor/README.md

 ### Motivation

-The specific goal of this repository is to analyze CMS NanoAOD ROOT files with [uproot](https://github.com/scikit-hep/uproot) in a similar style to [coffea](https://github.com/CoffeaTeam/coffea), but using a master/manager that sends computing tasks to workers running in an HTCondor batch system.
+The specific goal of this repository is to analyze CMS NanoAOD ROOT files with [uproot](https://github.com/scikit-hep/uproot) eventually using analysis tools from [coffea](https://github.com/CoffeaTeam/coffea), but using a master/manager that sends computing tasks to workers running in an HTCondor batch system.

 There are a handful of tools designed to do this more generally (dynamic task execution with brokered communication):